-A person with dementia may also become confuse about the purpose of objects such as pens or forks.
+A person with dementia may also become confused about the purpose of objects such as pens or forks.
 While this can obviously be frustrating for caregivers, the ideal way to respond is remaining calm and providing clear, simple, positive answers when asked for help by the person.

-Sundowning is a term used for describing behaviors that usually intensify (e.g. increased agitation and confusion) in the late afternoon and early evening.
+Sundowning is a term used for describing behaviors that usually intensify (e.g., increased agitation and confusion) in the late afternoon and early evening.
 It is most commonly observed in people with Alzheimer’s disease.

 To reduce the frequency of wandering, ensure that the individual has plenty of supervised activity to channel their energy.
 Redirecting the individual to a different activity can also be an effective strategy.

 Interestingly, dementia affects perception at times in such a way that environmental approaches may help reduce wandering.
 For example, a black doormat or a black square painted on the floor in front of a doorway can be perceived as a hole that may prevent the individual from leaving.

 Incontinence refers to the involuntary incidents of urine or feces.
 Urinary incontinence is common in people with dementia.
 A lack of bladder control in dementia is usually related to an inconsistency between the brain and the bladder.
 The neural pathways are compromised in this brain disorder; thus, people cannot know when they need to go to the toilet.

 Moreover, such incidents can also happen with people with dementia for the following reasons: